Gerald Domingue

 Gerald Domingue (born March 2, 1937) is an American medical researcher (bacteriology, immunology, experimental urology) and academic who served as Professor of Urology, Microbiology and Immunology in the Tulane University School of Medicine and Graduate School for thirty years and also as Director of Research in Urology.
-He is currently retired and resides in Zurich, Switzerland, where he is engaged in painting and creative writing.
+He is currently retired and resides in Zürich, Switzerland, where he is engaged in painting and creative writing.
 At retirement he was honored with the title of Professor Emeritus at Tulane (1967–1997).
 Prior to Tulane, he was faculty of Saint Louis University School of Medicine); was a lecturer at Washington University School of Dentistry and director of clinical microbiology in St. Louis City Hospital (Snodgrass Laboratory of Pathology and Bacteriology), St. Louis, Missouri.

 Over the course of his thirty-nine-year career, Domingue received funding from the National Institutes of Health, Veterans Administration, and a variety of national and international research foundations; served on grant review committees of these agencies as well as consultant to various journal review boards.
 He also served as clinical microbiology and research consultant to hospital clinical laboratories and to industry.
 He enjoys international recognition as an authority on the basic biology and medical significance of atypical bacterial organisms and is considered a pioneer and an expert on the role of these unusual bacteria in the persistence and expression of kidney and urological infectious diseases.

 Domingue was named a Fellow of the American Academy for Microbiology (1973) and a Fellow of the Infectious Diseases Society of America (1975).
 In 1995, he received the prestigious Palmes Academiques Medal (Chevalier) from the country of France.